wavedevgit/wave2fa-releases/README.md

-# wave2fa-releases
+# Wave2fa Releases

-Releases for wave2fa.
+Releases for wave2fa, used by install script.